michaelnisi/manger/README.md

 **manger** leverages the lexicographical key sort order of [LevelDB](http://leveldb.org/).
 The keys are designed to stream feeds or entries in time ranges between now and some user defined point in the past.

-The distinction between feed and entries might be unclear.
-A feed models the metadata of an RSS or Atom feed (title, author, published, etc.), while entries are the actual items in the feed.
+The distinction between feed and entries might be unclear: a feed models the metadata of an RSS or Atom feed (title, author, published, etc.), while entries are the actual items in the feed.
 These are detached to not repeatedly transmit feed metadata—after all **manger** tries to reduce round-trips.

 Let’s create a **manger** instance named `cache` to document the API: